tommy351/kosko/README.md

 Write Kubernetes manifests in JavaScript.

 kosko is inspired by [ksonnet] but use JavaScript instead of [jsonnet] so it's much easier to learn and use.
-Unlike [ksonnet], kosko doesn't touch Kubernetes clusters and doesn't support [Helm] neither.
+Unlike [ksonnet], kosko neither touchs Kubernetes clusters nor supports [Helm].
 It's focus on building and organizing Kubernetes manifests in JavaScript.

 ## Installation